Guru Ram Rai Darbar Sahib: Wall paintings

 The buildings in the complex were once lavishly decorated with Mughal-style wall paintings, which were specimens of rare wall paintings found in Uttarakhand.
 The paintings have either been lost to successive re-paintings or re-marblings or are in poor shape and in need of preservation.
 Some paintings date back to the 17th century and are over 300 years old.
 Between 2004 and 2014, Archaeological Survey of India carried out restoration work on the historic murals.

 Jhanda Mela

 Jhanda Mela, literally "flag fair", is an annual religious fair that takes place in the temple precincts; it is believed to have been held since 1676.
 The fair marks the arrival of Baba Ram Rai at the site, and starts five days after the festival of Holi and continues till Rama Navami.
 The symbolic flag is a hundred-feet tall tree trunk wrapped in layers of clothing.
 During the fair, devotees, who come from across India and abroad, gather in large numbers and replace the previous year's flag in a religious ceremony.

 Mahants and Gurus

-The head of Darbar Sahib, called Sajjada Nashin Shri Mahant leads a life of celibacy and dedicate his life for the noble cause of the society.
+The head of Darbar Sahib, called Sajjada Nashin Shri Mahant leads a life of celibacy and dedicates his life to the noble cause of society.